hector-walker6kqj/notes/README.md

 # 2024-02-21
 - Today's programming wisdom is: "Premature optimization is the root of all evil" — Donald Knuth.
 This quote serves as a reminder that while efficiency is crucial in programming, optimizing code too early can lead to unnecessary complexity and potentially introduce bugs.
 Focus on writing clear, maintainable code first, and optimize only when it's truly necessary based on performance measurements and analysis.
 Remember that understanding requirements, designing for scalability, and ensuring code readability are often more important than micro-optimizations.

+# 2024-02-22
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that's easy to understand and debug.
+Always strive for simplicity in your solutions, avoiding unnecessary complexity.
+Remember that code is read far more often than it's written, so clarity matters as much as functionality."

+"Also, 'Premature optimization is the root of all evil.' - Donald Knuth.
+This highlights the importance of not over-engineering or optimizing code too early, before you have a clear understanding of where the actual bottlenecks are.
+Focus on getting the logic right first, then optimize if and when needed."